sendbird/sendbird-syncmanager-ios/README.md

 > **Note**: The fastest way to test our SyncManager is to build your chat app on top of our sample app.
 Make sure to change the application ID of the sample app to your own.
 Go to the [Create a Sendbird application from your dashboard](https://sendbird.com/docs/chat/v3/ios/getting-started/install-chat-sdk#2-step-1-create-a-sendbird-application-from-your-dashboard) section to learn more.

-### Install Sendbird SyncManager Framework from CocoaPods
+### Install SendBirdSyncManager framework from CocoaPods

 Add below into your Podfile on Xcode.